 - 1. First create a profile on RAISA - 2.
 Click the "Study Programs" tab - 3.
 Search for and select your first program - 4.
 Fill out and save your program application - 5.
-Search for and select a second program.
-You can copy over your existing application and just modify your course list and statement of purpose. - 6.
+Search for and select a second program. - 6.
 Once you start to "submit" your program applications, you'll be able to rank programs in the same semester. - 7.
 Apply for up to 3 programs be sure to rank them in order of preference!